 The secret experienced homeschoolers know

-…we’re all wading through murky waters.
+We’re all wading through murky waters.
 We never really feel like we’ve got it figured out.

 Every experienced homeschooler I know forgot to teach stuff.
 Messed up.
 Feels like she let her kids down in some significant way.